jasongrimes/fretboardfoundation/_chapters/020-chords/090-chords-by-name.md

 ### Flat keys

-1. Find the key in the order of flats.
+1. Find the key in the order of flats: B E A D G C F
 2. Find the note to the right.
 3. All notes in the order of flats *up to the note to the right* are flat.